jpfleury/open-uri-context-menu/README.md

-**Note: if you use gedit 3.8 or newer, please refer to the [documentation of Open URI Context Menu v2](https://github.com/jpfleury/open-uri-context-menu).
-Below is the documentation of the version 1.**

 ## Overview

 Open URI Context Menu is a plugin for gedit, the default Gnome text editor.
 This plugin adds two context menu items when we right-click on an URI present in the file content: open on the browser or open on gedit to view source code.